jawadmunir/dropwizard-knapsack/README.md

 # dropwizard-knapsack
-The home assignment for Ooyala, i.e. dropwizard rest service for selling online video advertisements.
+The home assignment i.e. dropwizard rest service for selling online video advertisements.
 The web Client for the service is: Mozilla Firefox  or Chrome, the service accepts/repond in JSON format.

 Application Description: